-Through the lifecycle of creating an image, I focus first on delivering visually interesting compositions mostly with an emphasis on strong graphic shapes and visually compelling use of patterns.
-As most of my work is black & white, careful application of contrast, while maintaining an optimal range of B&W tonality (appropriate of the subject and/or scenery) is critical.
+Through the lifecycle of creating an image, I focus on delivering a visually interesting composition, usually with an emphasis on strong graphic lines, shapes, patterns and compelling use of texture.
+Concurrently, the image must make a statement or infer a story about a subject of interest.
+As most of my work is black & white, careful application of contrast, while maintaining an optimal range of B&W tonality (appropriate of the subject and/or scenery) is also very important in creating a successful image.
+Creatively, black & white offers a more heightened awareness of texture, patterns, shapes, tonality and use of dark & light space.

 C. S. Young, Jr.